tlmurphy/short/README.md

 ## Running the App

 This application has two subprojects, one has the backend built using AkkaHttp, the other using Http4s.
-Note: Http4s is currently in active development and does not have documentation for running it.

-### Running the AkkaHttp Application

-The backend and frontend can be run using two separate commands:

-1. `cd short-akka-http/web` and `npm i` to install the http-server dependency.
+> Note: Start the frontend and backend in separate terminal windows
-2. `sbt shortAkkaHttp/run` to start the backend.
+> I've had issues when attempting to start the akka-http backend
+> in the background, probably due to the process forking.

+Starting the frontend:

+1. `npm --prefix=web i`
-3. Open a new terminal window and `npm --prefix=web start` to start the frontend.
+2. `npm --prefix=web start`

+Starting the backend:

+`sbt shortAkkaHttp/run` or `sbt shortHttp4s/run`

 The backend is served on port 8081 while the frontend is served on port 8080.
 To get to the webpage, navigate to http://localhost:8080.